Nutlope/self.so/README.md

 - [ ] ability to edit links in the site
 - [ ] ability to edit any section in the site
 - [ ] add themes that you can toggle on (start with ghibli)
-- [ ] Delete previously uploaded resume when we upload a new one